 Millions of people suffer from hair loss and thinning every day.
 Androgenetic alopecia is the most common type of hair loss effecting both men and women.
-In fact studies have found that in the United States alone, this form of hair loss impacts up to 50% of men and over 20 million women.
-If you suffer from hair loss, know that you are not alone.
-Our team at Indigo Dermatology are committed to addressing your concerns and aim to work together to establish a favorable treatment plan.
-At Indigo Dermatology we offer platelet-rich plasma (PRP) injections for those struggling with hair loss.
-This procedure works to restore lost hair safely and effectively.
-Below please find more information about PRP.
-If you would like to learn more about PRP and if it is the right treatment option for you call us and book your appointment today!
+At Indigo Dermatology in Melbourne, FL, Tampa, FL & Palm Bay, FL, our dermatologists offer platelet-rich plasma (PRP) injections for those struggling with hair loss.
+If you would like to learn more about PRP and if it is the right treatment option for you, call your nearest office or book your appointment online today.

 There are many reasons for hair loss.
 On average, most people shed 50-100 hairs every day.
 This natural process normally doesn’t cause noticeable thinning because new hair is constantly growing to replace what falls out.
 Hair loss can occur, however, when the growth-shedding cycle is somehow interrupted, or if hair follicles somehow become damaged and are covered by scar tissue.
 Genetic predisposition, or family history, is by far the most common cause of hair loss.